danforth-restorative/danforth-restorative.com/_posts/2021-02-26-helping-things-go-right.md

 title: "Helping things go right > Dealing with things going wrong"
 excerpt: >
     I noticed that some of my proposed topics for this blog aren't directly the subject of its contents.
 That has something to do with the idea that some of the most important work in my recovery hasn't been trying to solve the problems I'd caused for myself.
 Exploring the idea that solving a problem often doesn't always look like confronting it directly.
 What we think of as a problem may be closer to a symptom of underlying issues.
-description: The idea I'm exploring is that solving a problem often doesn't look like confronting it directly.
-Often, what we think of as a problem is actually symptom of underlying issues, rather than the cause of our distress.
+description: The idea I'm exploring is that solving a problem doesn't always look like confronting it directly.
+Often, what we think of as a problem is actually symptom of underlying issues, rather than the actual cause.
 date: 2021-02-26
 image: /assets/images/the-change-pyramid.webp
 tags: